beatty/rustaceanrank/README.md

 This is just a fun little way to explore Rustaceans and crates.
 I'm personally just using it to find very good Rustaceans to work on a new project.

 How to run:
-1. Download the crates database archive.
+1. Download the crates database archive at https://crates.io/data-access.
 1. Run "psql crates < crates.sql"
 1. Install dependencies. e.g. pip3 install -r requirements.txt
 1. Run python rustaceanrank.py